 Thankfully, parking is complimentary at all three of these locations:

 - Typhoon Lagoon

 Both water parks have two large surface parking lots outside the entrance.
 In addition, Blizzard Beach shares a parking lot with Winter Summerland’s mini-golf course.

 At Disney Springs, there are three parking decks available and one surface parking lot.
 The lime parking garage is central to most of the popular locations.
 However, it can be somewhat comparable to the Fast and Furious when it comes down to finding a parking space on a busy day.

 We have a full transportation guide for Disney Springs, that provides plenty of tips for getting to and from the venue.

-For those visiting Disney World on a tight budget, you might consider an off property resort like Flamingo Crossings.
+For those visiting Disney World on a tight budget, you might consider an off-property resort-like the Springhill Suites at Flamingo Crossings.
 They are one of the few hotels in the area that does not charge for parking.
 More details for that hotel are in our best Marriott Hotels at Disney World article.

 That hotel does offer a shuttle to the parks.
 Personally, I don’t recommend relying on an off-property resort’s shuttle service.
 You might do good to take the shuttle to the park in the morning.
 However, I’d familiarize myself with using a car service like Uber or Lyft so I wasn’t tied down to a bus schedule.

-Hopefully, this article was able to provide you with a good overview of how parking works at Disney World.
+Hopefully, this article was able to provide you with a good overview of the parking costs at Disney World.
 Feel free to tell us your favorite parking tips or thoughts about paying for parking down below in the comments!